 Project Status: Project is fully authorized by Congress (2014 Water Resources and Reform Development Act).
 Appropriations are made on an annual basis

-Cost Sharing Partners: SAFCA (local) and Central Valley Flood Projection Board (State)
+Cost Sharing Partners: SAFCA (local) and Central Valley Flood Protection Board (State)

 Operation and Maintenance Responsibility: Reclamation District No. 1000

 Construction Status: See Construction Phasing Map

-Reach I (American River Gateway Oaks to Northgate): Phase 1 contract has been re-awarded July 2018 with work under I-5 began in mid-December 2018.
+Reach I (American River Gateway Oaks to Northgate): Phase 1 contract has been awarded in October 2018.
+Work under I-5 began in mid-December 2018.
 The construction has required partial lane closures under I-5 into January 2019. to be constructed fall of 2018 (some traffic impacts).
 Cutoff wall construction along Garden Highway in 2019 with significant traffic impacts.
 For the latest information see contact information below provided by the U.S. Army Corps of Engineers:

-Reach H (NEMDC/Steelhead Creek from American River to Dry Creek): Contract awarded, but bid protest has delayed construction.
-Anticipate new award by end of 2018 with construction commencing in 2019 and completion in 2020.
-Cutoff wall in levee and landside improvements; will require temporarily degrading (lowering) existing levee for construction.
+Reach H (NEMDC/Steelhead Creek from American River to Dry Creek): Bids were opened in November 2018; the contract award is pending additional administrative review by the Corps of Engineers.
+Anticipate construction commencing in 2019 and completion in 2020.
+A cutoff wall in the levee and landside improvements; will require temporarily degrading (lowering) existing levee for construction.

 Reach D (Natomas Cross Canal—northern boundary of Natomas): Contract award May 2018.
-Contractor mobilized to site mid-August and commenced clearing and grubbing operations along the Vestal Drain alignment in September 2018.
-Contractor has now commenced excavation of the new Vestal Drain south of the existing Natomas Water Company’s irrigation canal.
-Removed material is being stockpiled adjacent to the existing Vestal Drain near the levee.
-Remainder of work to be completed in 2019 including demolition and reconstruction of the RD 1000 Pumping Plant 4.
+Contractor mobilized to site mid-August and commenced excavation of the new Vestal Drain south of the existing Natomas Water Company’s irrigation canal.
+The removed material is being stockpiled adjacent to the existing Vestal Drain near the levee.
+The remainder of work to be completed in 2019 including demolition and reconstruction of the RD 1000 Pumping Plant 4.
 Given the remote location, there are minimal impacts to traffic or properties.
-Project includes re-locate Vestal Drain (ag drain on landside of levee); removal of existing abandoned pipes through levee; reconstruction of RD 1000 Pumping Plant No. 4
+The project includes re-locate Vestal Drain (ag drain on landside of levee); removal of existing abandoned pipes through levee; and reconstruction of RD 1000 Pumping Plant No. 4

-Reaches A, B, E, F and G—Improvements are currently in various phases of design to identify necessary improvements, right of way needs, and identify utility relocations necessary.
+Reaches E, F, and G—Improvements are currently in various phases of design to identify necessary improvements, right of way needs, and identify utility relocations necessary.
 See Construction Phasing Map for anticipated construction schedule.
 Information on construction details and schedule will be provided when available